 Quality photography and illustrations will go a long way to making your business look slick and professional.
-Try Fotolia for cost-effective stock imagery to use on your website - you can easily buy Fotolia credits when adding or editing a Picture Widget in the Yola Sitebuilder.
-Yola Silver and Yola Gold subscribers have access to 3000 free, professional-quality, Fotolia images directly from the File Manager.
+Yola Silver and Yola Gold customers have access to Pixabay's high-quality, royalty-free and copyright-free images through the File Manager.

 Smaller is better

-You can test the download speed of your site using the Website Speed Test: www.iwebtool.com/speed_test.
+You can test the download speed of your site using the Website Speed Test.